-I recently was consulted twice with respect to whether a minor can enter into a contract.
+I recently was consulted concerning contracts with minors.
 In the first case, a teenager wanted to start a business.
 In the second, a father wanted his child to become a member of his limited liability company (LLC).

-Here is an overview of California law with respect to minors entering into agreements:
+Here is an overview of California law concerning contracts with minors.

 A minor is an individual who is under 18 years of age.
 An adult is an individual who is 18 years of age or older.
 Family Code Sections 6500-6501